a guide to llms.txt

 As of January 2026, none of the mainstream LLM providers have officially stated that they support the use of llms.txt.
 In fact, at events and in Q&A sessions, Google representatives have said that they have no plans to support its use.

-Firstly, Google caused a stir amongst the SEO community in December 2025 when an llms.txt file appeared on the Google Search Central site.
-This was promptly removed, but many were quick to assume this was a sign that Google was making moves to support the llms.txt standard.
-The fact that it existed within their ecosystem at all suggests someone at their end is at least testing the infrastructure.
+Whilst that seems quite cut and dry, there are a couple of points worth mentioning.
+Google caused a stir in December 2025 when an llms.txt file appeared on the Google Search Central site - it was promptly removed, but many took this as a sign that someone at Google was at least testing the infrastructure.

 should i add an llms.txt to my site?